Virginia Court Records

 How Long Are Juvenile Records Kept In Virginia?

-According to the Virginia State Code subsection 16.1–306, the courts are under mandate to remove juvenile delinquency records once a year for persons who have reached the age of 19 years.
+According to the Virginia State Code subsection 16.1–306, the courts are mandated to remove juvenile delinquency records once a year for persons who have reached the age of 19 years.
 This is on the condition that it has been 5 years since the last adjudication of delinquency.
 Exceptions to the rule are juveniles tried in an adult criminal Court, or juveniles found guilty of a delinquent act that is a felony equivalent in adult criminal law.
-A driver’s abstract for a juvenile traffic violation gets expunged when the individual clocks the age of 29 years.
-Under the law of the State a juvenile record that does not qualify for auto expungement may be eligible for the same if the juvenile case was an acquittal, subject to nolle prosequi, or the courts judges that the continued existence of the record will make up an obvious injustice to the petitioner.
-Expungement of juvenile records relief the holder of any history of criminal convictions.
-To put it differently, the juvenile can deny ever being involved in a delinquency case.
-Note that sex offender registration records and crimes against children do not undergo expungement.
-The same rule applies to fingerprints and photographs submitted to the Central Criminal Records Exchange.
+A driver’s abstract for a juvenile traffic violation gets expunged when the individual turns 29 years old.
+Under the law of the State, a juvenile record that does not qualify for auto expungement may be eligible for the same if the juvenile case was an acquittal, subject to nolle prosequi, or the court judges that the continued existence of the record will make up an obvious injustice to the petitioner.